john-bellamy/dem_rep_nlp/README.md

 Main file is an html export from an IPython Notebook.
 Data sources 9/26/2017.

 # How to Use:
-Simply click Download/Clone Zip file.
+Simply click on the green Download/Clone Zip file on top right above this section.
 Once in the zip, simply open the html file.